SeriousOldMan/Simulator-Controller/Docs/AI Driving Coach.md

 ### Generic

 This one supports any GPT service provider, which implements the JSON-based instruction protocol defined by OpenAI (see next entry).
+You have to provide the complete API endpoint in the "URL", which typically ends to ".../chat/completions".
+In most cases, you will see no models in the "Model" drop down field, unless the model list endpoint follows the same naming rules as OpenAI itself.
+In those cases, enter the name of the model you want to use into the field manually.

 ### OpenAI